CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match the expected structure for an expression.

 **parse_ternary**

-Parses a ternary expression in the shader code.
    - **Description**: This method interprets a ternary expression, handling the ternary operator (`? :`) to construct a `TernaryOpNode` that represents the ternary expression’s condition and its two possible outcomes.
    - **Returns**:
       - `ASTNode`: An object representing the parsed ternary expression, which could be a `TernaryOpNode` reflecting the condition and both branches of the ternary operator.